-4.2.2.7.4 Ghost beams
+4.2.2.6.4 Ghost beams

 Here the transmission residual beam through the HR-ETM is not included (see 4.2.2.3.4).
 Then all other ghost reflections are recycling cavity losses.
-Single ghost losses >200 ppm become significant with respect to the net RC loss budget.
-The table 4 values are required to keep this balance.
+Single ghost losses >200 ppm become significant with respect to contrast defect and to total absorption and surface scatter losses.
+The table

+4 values are required to keep this balance.
 AR coatings can feasibly limit reflection to < 50 ppm, sufficient for all dumped ghost beams.
-In one instance (the BS) an AR surface acts to relay a picked off interferometer field sample.
-Exact specification for this reflectivity to assure adequate signal for low power operation is TBD.
+One AR reflection (BS surface 2) is to be utilized as a control signal, for which a larger (table 4 value) AR reflectivity of ~200 ppm is specified.
+This will comfortably allow for adequate signal strength (~500 mW).
 Significantly lower AR reflectivity implies very close cancellation of layers, which may be highly susceptible to thermal noise or other instabilities.
 For beams transiting the AR coatings a full analysis shows that there is no similar sensitivity to coating uniformity variation.

-4.2.2.7.5 Contamination loss
+4.2.2.6.5 Contamination loss

-This requirement derives from 4.2.2.7.2: any acquired surface absorptive loss should be substantially less than the requirement there.
+This requirement derives from 4.2.2.6.2: any acquired surface absorptive loss should be substantially less than the requirement there.
 It is assumed that this extremely stringent limitation will keep any concomitant scatter loss negligible.
 A time scale needs to be attached to such accumulation.
 See LIGO-E990035-C, subsequently updated in LIGO-E070304-00.